dantz15/WebApiReferences/README.md

 # WebApiReferences
-A project that compiles the different features or settings for future reference
+A project that consolidates the different features or settings in WebApi using .NET 8.0 for future reference